LindaOjo/Lindaojo.com/content/blog/articles/A-simple-explanation-of-this-Javascript.md

 isBlogPost: true
 ---

+'this' is a property of an execution context

-<strong>'this' refers to the Object that is executing the current function.</strong>
+In <strong>non–strict mode</strong>, 'this' refers to the Object that is executing the current function.

+In <strong> <a class="link" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode" trget ="_blank">strict mode</a></strong>, 'this' can be any value.

 The value of 'this' depends on the context in which it is used.
 Let's dive in!